rinkal-raj/sql-project/cleaning_data.md

 ALTER TABLE new_all_sessions RENAME TO all_sessions;

-Make proper data of unit price : for unit price
+Make proper data of unit price :

+for unit price
 UPDATE analytics
 SET unit_price = unit_price /100000

 UPDATE all_sessions
 SET productprice = productprice /100000

+REMOVE null value
+DELETE FROM all_sessions
+WHERE eCommerceAction_type = NULL
+AND eCommerceAction_step = NULL
+AND eCommerceAction_option = NULL

+I applied this kind of query in all tables.